Is THC Legal in Texas?

 THC or hash oil is cannabis oil extracted from the cannabis plant and containing high amounts of Delta-9 tetrahydrocannabinol.
 In Texas, cannabis oil containing no more than 0.3% THC is called CBD oil, while an oil obtained from cannabis containing THC amounts greater than 0.3% is considered THC oil.
 THC oil can be smoked, vaped, used for food, or rubbed into the skin.
 Hash oil can contain up to 90% THC.

-THC oil can be made with extraction methods that using butane or carbon dioxide.
+THC oil can be made with extraction methods that use butane or carbon dioxide.
 Upon extraction, extracts from the cannabis plant are then put into a carrier substance (oil).
 THC oil can be used in making candies, chocolates, baked products, pills, beverages, tinctures, and topicals.
 Although consumers can ingest THC oil, many users take THC oil sublingually by putting the oil under their tongues.
 Taking THC oil sublingually allows the oil to be absorbed by the mucous membrane under the tongue, thereby making its way into the bloodstream faster.
 While ingesting THC oil may take 30 - 90 minutes for the effects to kick in, users begin to feel the effects in a few minutes if taken sublingually.
 As THC is a psychoactive compound, THC oil has the potential to get consumers high.

 What Is THC Distillate?

 THC distillate is a highly refined form of cannabis-derived THC.
 The distillate resembles a thick oil that may range from clear to amber in color.
 As each cannabinoid vaporizes at a different temperature, distillation removes everything from plant lipids to terpenes, and THC distillate producers may easily adjust the process to isolate only one cannabinoid.
 Cannabinoids are extracted using heat and a solvent to create distillates.
-It is then purified using a technique called "Winterization."
+It is then purified using a technique called "Winterization".

 While distillates are all oils, a THC oil may not be a distillate.
 THC oil is only a distillate if all other elements and compounds, including terpenes, have been stripped and removed methodically.